kyma-incubator/compass/tests/README.md

     ```bash
     make run testName=<test-name>
     ```
-    Note that, `make run testName=TestConsumerProviderFlow` will run the whole test suite.
+    Note that, `make run testName=TestConsumerProviderFlow` runs the whole test suite.
 However, if there are any nested tests in the suite, you can specify the one you want to carry out.
-To separate the test suite and the inner tests, you can use forward slash `/`.
+To set apart the entire test suite and run any nested tests, you can use forward slash `/`.
 If the test name contains any spaces, you must replace them with underscore characters `_`.

     **Example:**
     ```bash